 These are the laptops used on NASA spaceships!

 But, there are definitely other brands that can be found around this range on eBay too.
-The T420 is just a great “bang for your buck” it seems.
+The T420 is just a great “bang for your buck” from what it seems.

 Important Things to Know